pjmorr/todoist-api/source/includes/_webhooks.md

 ### Event Delivery

-When your subscribed webhook events occourred, we will deliver event notification to your configured "Webhook Callback URL".
-It will be a HTTP POST request, with `Content-Type: application/json`.
-Notice that it will be a __JSON array__ because we might deliver multiple event notification (could be from different users) at once.
+When your subscribed webhook events occourred, we would deliver an event notification to your configured webhook callback url via a HTTP POST request.
+Notice that the payload would be a __JSON array__ because multiple event notifications could be delivered in a single notification request.

 ### Payload Verification

-To verify each webhook request is sent by us, we include a __X-Todoist-Hmac-SHA256__ header which contains a SHA256 Hmac that is generated using `client_secret` as key and the whole request payload as message.
-The resulting Hmac is encoded as a base64 string.
+To verify each webhook request was indeed sent by Todoist, we would include a __X-Todoist-Hmac-SHA256__ header which was a SHA256 Hmac generated using your `client_secret` as the encryption key and the whole request payload as the message to be encrypted.
+The resulting Hmac would be encoded in a base64 string.

 ### Failed Delivery
-When a event notification failed to be delivered to your "Webhook Callback URL" endpoint (i.e. due to server error, network failure, incorrect response...etc), it will be redelivered after 30 mins (1hr and 1.5hr for the second and the third retry respectively), and each notification would be redelivered for maximum of 3 times.
+When a event notification failed to be delivered to your webhook callback URL endpoint (i.e. due to server error, network failure, incorrect response...etc), it would be redelivered after 30 mins (1hr and 1.5hr for the second and the third retry respectively), and each notification would be redelivered for at most three times.

-__Your callback endpoint must respond with a HTTP 200 when receiving a event notification request.__ Response other than HTTP 200 will be considered as failed delivery, and the notification will be redelivered again.
+__Your callback endpoint must respond with a HTTP 200 when receiving a event notification request.__ Response other than HTTP 200 would be considered as failed delivery, and the notification would be redelivered again.